-Renault ZOE review - Interior, design and technology
+Renault Zoe - Interior, design and technology

-Updated at the end of 2016, the Zoe is distinctive thanks to its neat light clusters, and a sleek exterior with few features to disrupt the airflow and cause unwelcome drag.
+The Zoe is distinctive thanks to its neat light clusters, and a sleek exterior with few features to disrupt the airflow and cause unwelcome drag.
 Notably, it also has a high shoulderline and small window area designed to cut heat build-up and loss – important for reducing the demands on the battery-sapping climate control.

 Sat-nav, stereo and infotainment